-Most known for his distinguished career in the Canadian Football League, winning 3 Grey Cup Championships (2003 and 2005 with Edmonton Eskimos, and 2012 with Toronto Argonauts), in addition to accumulating numerous awards, honors and records - including: 2005 Grey Cup MVP, 4-time CFL All-Star, 2013 Terry Evanshen Trophy (East Division's Most Outstanding Player), Highest completion percentage in a single season (77.2), and Highest passer rating in a single season (126.4).
+Most known for his distinguished career in the Canadian Football League, winning 3 Grey Cup Championships (2003 and 2005 with Edmonton Eskimos, and 2012 with Toronto Argonauts), in addition to accumulating numerous awards, honors and records - including: 2005 Grey Cup MVP, 4-time CFL All-Star, 2013 and 2014 Terry Evanshen Trophy (East Division's Most Outstanding Player), Highest completion percentage in a single season (77.2), and Highest passer rating in a single season (126.4).
 Unquestionably a future first ballot CFL Hall of Famer.
 Ricky graduated from Shasta High and was a first-team All-American at Shasta College.

 - Bill Schmitt -